An Accurate and Interpretable Framework for Trustworthy Process Monitoring: Methodology

 \subsection{Spatial Adaptive Message Passing Module}

 Canonical self-attention methods~\cite{Vaswani2017} treat each time step as a node and perform message passing at a temporal scale.
-This approach neglects variate-wise correlations and thus results in suboptimal accuracy and hinders meaningful interpretation in ECP monitoring.
+This approach neglects physically meaningful variate-wise correlations and thus results in suboptimal accuracy and hinders interpretation in ECP monitoring.
 To address this issue, the SAMP module in this section depicts variate-wise correlations by performing message passing at a spatial scale, with each variate being treated as a node. \autoref{modelChart} (b) shows the $k$-th round of message passing with input $\mathbf{S}^{k,\mathrm{in}}\in \mathbb{R}^{\D \times \T}$ and output $\mathbf{S}^{k,\mathrm{out}}\in \mathbb{R}^{\D \times \T}$.
-The computation workflow comprises three steps as follows.
+The computation workflow is as follows.